opabravo/opabravo.github.io/HackTheBox - Machines/3. HTB - Hard/_posts/2025-03-19-HackTheBox Writeup - Vintage.md

 ##### Delegations

-By running the **Shortest path to Domain Admins** query, we found that `C.NERI_ADM` can impersonate any domain users to the domain controller via **S4U2self/S4U2proxy** since members of `DELEGATEDADMINS` group have `msds-AllowedToActOnBehalfOfOtherIdentity` attribute on the computer `DC01.VINTAGE.HTB`
+By running the **Shortest path to Domain Admins** query, we found that `C.NERI_ADM` can impersonate any domain users to the domain controller via **S4U2self/S4U2proxy** since members of `DELEGATEDADMINS` group has `msds-AllowedToActOnBehalfOfOtherIdentity` attribute on the computer `DC01.VINTAGE.HTB`

 ![](/assets/obsidian/1a9b0e06fb7babe91b1f1045f891a5ac.png)